-Young nursery plants can be transferred to your garden plot once early spring is underway.
+Young nursery plants can be transferred to your garden plot in early spring.

 What to do before planting

-Before planting, it’s always prudent to test soil drainage in your chosen location.
+Before planting, testing soil drainage in your chosen location is always prudent.
 Texas lantana really needs a well-draining soil base.

 Twelve hours later, fill the hole with water again.
 Keep track of how long it takes to drain.
 Well-draining soil will be drained in under 3 hours.
 Improve drainage by amending soil with sand or vermiculite.